sudogroot/server/README.md

-# Joyread
+# Joyread (This project is under development)

-Joyread is a self-hosted ebook reader written in Go.
+Joyread is a self-hosted free(libre) ebook reader written in Go.

 ### Easy installation and updates
 You can simply run our installation script on a freshly installed Ubuntu instance which will setup Joyread and it automatically takes care of the updates.